 - A copy of a work permit or a copy of an employment letter from the country you were staying in before returning to Malaysia

-What about the taxes ?
+What about the taxes in Malaysia ?

 Malaysian duty rates vary from 0% to 50%, depending on the goods they apply to.
 The average rate if of 6%.
 For instance, some electrical products are subject to a 0% duty (laptop, electric guitars, etc).

 For your relocation, you will also pay the VAT on your imports.
-The standard VAT rate is of 10% of the CIF value of the goods.
-Some products have higher or lower rates and other are taxed based on a unit basis (per kg for instance).
+The standard VAT rate is 10% of the CIF value of the goods.
+Some products have higher or lower rates and others are taxed based on a unit basis (per kg for instance).
 These were the taxes you are almost sure to pay during your relocation.

 As part of the ASEAN, Malaysia has two taxing systems for the importation of goods.
 For goods not originating from members of the ASEAN, the Harmonized Tariff System (HTS) applies.
-It particularly concerns some merchandises and industrial goods.
+It particularly concerns some merchandise and industrial goods.
 For goods originating from members of the ASEAN, the ASEAN Harmonized Tariff Nomenclature applies.
 It provides advantages for the ASEAN member states by reducing rates.

 *Though, you should note that these Tariff systems often don’t apply to relocations but to merchandise transportation.

 *Obviously, some goods are totally exempted from duty (0% duty rate), but you can also act to get your goods exempted.